Fairchild C-123 Provider: Black Spot and other special military C-123s

 During the Vietnam War, some C-123s were modified for specialized roles.
 Most of these modifications were on a one- or two-aircraft level.
 Only the usage of C-123s as "flare ships" to illuminate targets for fixed wing gunships such as the AC-47 and AC-119G were more numerous.
 These aircraft operating under the call-sign Candle were flown by the USAF's 14th Special Operations Wing.

-US Air Force NC-123K "permanent test" model used over the Ho Chi Minh Trail.
+A US Air Force NC-123K "permanent test" model used over the Ho Chi Minh Trail.
 It was outfitted with a forward looking infrared system, low light level television, a laser rangefinder, and cluster bomb dispensers.

 A single C-123B was tested as a possible replacement for the Candle aircraft, with its rear loading ramp removed and replaced with a large box with 28 large lights.
 The aircraft could continuously light a 2 mi circle from an altitude of 12,000 ft.
 This aircraft, under the provisional designation NC-123B, was dropped because the lights fixed to the aircraft made it far easier for enemy gunners to track compared to the earlier flare ships.

 The "Candle" aircraft had an extended life when several UC-123Ks were transferred to Nakhon Phanom Royal Thai Air Force Base in Thailand.
 During that period, it was used as a flare ship as well as a forward air control (FAC) aircraft.
 The flare duties were generally used for troops in contact (TIC) while the FAC mission directed air strikes in Laos over the Ho Chi Minh trail.

 Another NC-123B was used as a radio relay aircraft over the Ho Chi Minh trail, with equipment to read the signals from various sensors on the ground designed to pick up enemy truck activity.